j0hn-G4lt/huntressCTF-2025/Day 01/Cover Your Bases.md

 ---

-> [!example] Prompt
+**Prompt**

-> Uppercase letters and digits in a long stream.... notice anything about the padding?
+Uppercase letters and digits in a long stream.... notice anything about the padding?

 ```
 I5XW6ZBAO5XXE2ZBEBKGQYLUEB3WC4ZAIJQXGZJAGMZCYIDPMZ2GK3RAOVZWKZBA